About the Indexes and Sources

 Global real estate, also referred to as direct-owned real estate (global), is represented by the MSCI Global Annual Property Index (MSCI Global formerly known as IPD Global Annual Property Index or IPD Global) and differs significantly from an investment in non-traded real estate investment trusts (REITs) and Hines Global.

 The MSCI Global measures unlevered total returns of directly held standing property investments from one valuation to the next.
 The returns are based solely on directly held standing investments in completed and lettable properties, often described as operating properties.
-The index tracks performance of 61,802 property investments as of December 2017 and is comprised of all property sectors (retail, office, industrial, residential, hotel and other), direct ownership structures and interests.
+The index tracks performance of 58,827 property investments, with a total capital value of USD 2,079.7 billion as of December 2022 and is comprised of all property sectors (retail, office, industrial, residential, hotel and other), direct ownership structures and interests.
 The index is computed at the building level and excludes properties held indirectly through investment funds, the impact of debt, fund management fees, taxation and cash.
 The MSCI Global is used to gauge the performance of the global real estate market.

 The countries included in the MSCI Global will be subject to change as the MSCI Global’s coverage extends to more countries and as more accurate estimates of the value of each investment market become available.